TI-Toolkit/tivars_lib_py/README.md

     file.seek(0)
     my_program.load_bytes(file.read())
 ```

+> [!IMPORTANT]
+> When loading from a file object, make sure the file is opened in binary mode.

 Most entry types also support loading from other natural data types.
 Any data can be passed to the constructor directly and be delegated to the correct loader: